Latif al-Ani: Career in photography

+Later life

 After al-Ani's retirement, his work was virtually forgotten.
-He recalled stopping at a news kiosk in 2005 where they were giving away free calendars; and upon inspection, he realised that more than half of the photographs were his own work, but reproduced without any attribution to him since no one knew the photographer.
+He recalled stopping at a news kiosk in 2005 where they were giving away free calendars; and upon inspection, he realized that more than half of the photographs were his own work, but reproduced without any attribution to him since no one knew the photographer.
 His contribution to Iraqi art and culture was 'rediscovered' by a team from the Ruya Foundation, who were working to preserve Iraq's artistic heritage and came across al-Ani's collection.
 In late 2017, they mounted a solo exhibition of Al-Ani's work at Coningsby Gallery in London.
 This event, combined with the publication of a monograph about the artist, stirred considerable interest in the photographer and his work.

 Al-Ani died on 18 November 2021, at the age of 89 in Baghdad.

 Work

 The majority of his photographs are in black and white.
 His ability to combine Iraq's ancient art heritage within a contemporary format suggests that he was influenced by mid-20th century Iraqi artists, including Jawad Saleem.

 As with many Iraqi artists, much of his archive was destroyed or looted during the US invasion of Iraq of 2003.
-The archive of Arab Image Foundation has several hundred surviving al-Ani photographs.
+The archive of Arab Image Foundation in Beirut has collected several hundred surviving photographs by al-Ani.